 The best way to explore Hsinchu County is by car or scooter.
 Since Jianshi Township is quite remote, it’s not the easiest place to reach by public transport.

-However, if you must use public transport, take a train to Neiwan Train Station.
+However, if you must use public transport, take a train from Hsinchu City to Neiwan Train Station.
 From there either grab a taxi or catch bus 5625A or 5625 heading to Naluo at Neiwan Bridge (see Google Maps).
 Alight at Shishan Police Station and walk 200m.
 The bus ride costs NT$36, but make sure you have your Easy Card handy for a stress-free journey.

 Just a heads up, since Frog Rock Waterfall is off the tourist track, getting a bus there or back could be tricky as there is little English information online.
 For that reason, it’s best to self-drive.
 If you’re coming from Taipei, you can rent a scooter at the Yamaha scooter shop on Section 2, Zhonghua Road in Hsinchu (near the train station).

 Frog Rock Waterfall is also marked as Frog Rock Footpath (青蛙石天空步道) on Google Maps, so don’t get confused.
 Another thing you should know is that there is no public parking at the trailhead.
 Instead, you need to drive about 1.6km further along Route 60 to the Farmers’ Market (那羅青蛙石園區市集, see map), where you’ll find a huge outdoor parking area and some vendors selling indigenous Atayal snacks (much like what you can find in Wulai).
 Scooter parking is free, while car parking costs NT$50.

 From here, you’ll need to take a shuttle bus to access the trail.
 Shuttle buses depart every 40 minutes, with the first bus leaving at 8:30 and the last bus at 16:20.